The ins & outs of Insulation

 A common question we get is “Why is there glass in insulation?”

 The reason that there is glass in a lot of insulation is that it is a horrible conductor of heat.
 In other words, it doesn’t transfer heat well.
 Without getting too much into the science of conduction the glass basically has an unstructured form and makes it difficult to conduct heat.
-For a quick summary of the explanation click here.

 Thermal insulation increases energy efficiency and comfort levels.
 Thermal insulation is defined as products that reduce and slow heat loss or gain by providing a barrier between areas that are significantly different in temperature.
 There are many forms of thermal insulation, such as fiberglass and cellulose that also provide soundproofing to a limited extent.